UNIDENTIFIED PIRANHA SPECIES

 1. Image 1a and 1b, is a Serrasalmus species collected from the Upper Amazon of Peru.
 I have included a new photo since its growth in this outdoor (1b) shot.
 This gives the viewer a better understanding of its brilliant coloration.
 Both species 1 & 2 present sub adults of an unknown species resembling a compressus-group member.
 Young ones have a vertical elongated spots on the flank above the lateral line.
 The pattern deepens with combo small bars and spots as the fish matures.
 The eye is red, but not deep.
 The fish in the aquarium appears to grow rapidly, unlike S. rhombeus.
 The species (since captivity) has become similar in appearance to Serrasalmus compressus a widespread species, usually found in the same locality as S. rhombeus.
 No decision has been made to move this photo to the proper bionomen until more research is completed.

 3. Image 3a & 3b, is an unknown Pristobrycon-type collected and photographed by David M. Schleser & George Fear.
 According Dave, this fish was collected at the Tachshacurary river (a blackwater stream) just upstream from the village of Tacshacuraray which is located where the Tachsahcuraray empties into the Napo, Peru.
-May be Pristobrycon calmoni a little known species found in two localities but not Peru where these specimens were collected.
+Very certain S. serrulatus.

-4. Image 4, Unknown species collected by George Fear, appears similar to S. eigenmanni or more likely S. aureus.
+4. Image 4.
+Unknown species collected by George Fear, appears similar to S. aureus or perhaps S. humeralis.

 5. Image 5.
 Unknown species.
 Photograph provided by Ron Nielson.
 Locality data on photo.
 May be specimen erroneously packed with export.
 Seems to be similar to S. maculatus.